ZackDev/zackdev.github.io/_drafts/2023-05-24-the-goatparadox.md

 But why does the probability for C linger around 2/3?
 Let's break it down to the three cases possible from the starting configuration: the prizes `Goat Goat Cadillac`.

 ## Case 1:
-1. player chooses the first goat
+- player chooses the first goat
-2. moderator reveals the other goat
+- moderator reveals the other goat
+- player wins the Cadillac

 ## Case 2:
-1. player chooses the second goat
+- player chooses the second goat
-2. moderator reveals the first goat
+- moderator reveals the first goat
+- player wins the Cadillac

 ## Case 3:
-1. player chooses the Cadillac
+- player chooses the Cadillac
-2. moderator reveals one of the goats
+- moderator reveals one of the goats
+- player wins the goat

 ## As a table:
 Letter G is for goat, C for Cadillac.
 Bold letters are those prizes removed.